-Exhibition conceived by the Académie de France à Rome - Villa Médicis and the Beaux-Arts de Paris, with the support of the Musée national d'art moderne - Centre Pompidou, Paris.
+Exhibition conceived by the French Academy in Rome - Villa Medici and the Beaux-Arts de Paris, with the support of the Musée national d'art moderne - Centre Pompidou, Paris.
 A first part, including a selection of ancient works from Italian collections, was presented in Rome from March to May 2022.
 This second Parisian part was established on the basis of the collections of the Beaux-Arts de Paris and other French and European institutions.

 Bringing together more than one hundred and fifty original works from the Renaissance to the contemporary period, Gribouillage / Scarabocchio highlights one of the most repressed and least controlled aspects of drawing practice.
 By addressing the multiple facets of "scribbling",